Click on the the profile images below to view their full profile.

 Rory has been an annual speaker since 2009 at the Isle of Man (UK) Small Countries Financial Management Programme (SCFMP).

 David is fascinated by interpersonal communication, he combines his skills as a director with his experience in the business world to offer a unique insight into how we build our messages and how they are received.
 David works in a practical way utilising the power of experiential learning.
-He works with groups and individuals to fine tune their message and deliver it in a powerful and authentic way, ensuring they land their key message.
+He works with groups and individuals – both face-to-face and virtually – to fine tune their message and deliver it in a powerful and authentic way, ensuring they land their key message.

 David has a degree in Theology from the University of St Andrews and a Post Graduate Certificate in Professional Acting from the Academy of Live and Recorded Arts.
 He worked at Bupa for ten years in business development and training and now works at board level with major multi-national clients.
 He has worked throughout Europe, the Middle East, Asia and north America.